ScientificC/cmathl/README.md

 Easing functions take a value inside the range `[0.0, 1.0]` and usually will return a value inside that same range.
 However, in some of the easing functions, the returned value extrapolate that range (Check the [easings.net](http://easings.net/) to see those functions).

 By defining `CML_NO_EASING_FUNCTIONS`, the easing functions will not be defined.

+### Math functions aliases

+Currently, all functions defined in cml have an alias which allows greater readability when working with the library.
+These aliases allow, for example, functions such as `real_sin` and`complex_cosh` to have aliases that are much more readable, such as `sin` and`ccosh` respectively.
+Then, this could bring certain incompatibilities with libraries like `math`, since these aliases will be defined as long as they are not indicated otherwise, and this may not be compatible with math definitions.

+By defining `CML_NO_ALIASES`, these aliases will not be defined, leaving only the original functions names and, thus, allowing greater compatibility.

 ### Math Precision